Skip to content

 Schedule

-• two weeks of cultural immersion in Xian and the Lanzhou area / North-West.
+• one week of cultural immersion in Xian and exchange with mainland university students.

 • two weeks of onsite service in Macha Village, Gansu: